 Tate Siemer dreamt for years of co-creating a Yoga community and sanctuary for the purpose of offering healing and well-being to others.
 Rahn Miralles, a seasoned yoga teacher, and practitioner became the first partner to begin stages of manifestation.

-As the location was established in Cottonwood Heights, other partners were assembled to form a collective of diverse yogis and yoginis, sharing the purpose to co-create a community owned and operated studio.
+As the location was established in Cottonwood Heights, other partners were assembled to form a collective.
+With diverse yogis and yoginis we share the purpose to co-create a community owned and operated studio.
 We are excited about the new paradigm of shared ownership, incorporating principles and elements of a vibrant and dynamic community culture.

 The collective has put thoughtful intention in establishing a rooted foundation to implement programs such as our classes, workshops, teacher training, and community outreach.

 Yoga Sunné is a hot yoga studio that opened in Cottonwood Heights, Utah in April 2016.
 The studio offers Heated & Non-Heated yoga classes.
 Hot Flow and Restore Classes are classes we have multiple times per week, as well as a variety of special workshops throughout the year.

 Owned and operated by a group of partners committed to uniting yogis and yoga communities, Yoga Sunné is nurturing a culture of balance, compassion, transformation and resiliency.

 Our group has carefully designed the studio to be a welcoming space that imparts upon visitors a felt sense of harmony with nature and the elements.

 We are excited to offer a unique yoga experience in our community which lives up to its name — just as the sun feeds all life on our planet, Yoga Sunné will feed our lives by moving us into a deeper and more conscious engagement with the experience of living.